jitanshu/kiddo-sdui/README.md

   }
 }

-This enables visual changes without requiring an app release.
+This allows the UI to adapt instantly to campaign-specific branding.

 ⸻

-Campaign Engine

-Implemented campaign configurations:

-1. Back To School
-2. Summer Playhouse
-3. Mystery Gift Carnival

-Campaign switching dynamically updates:

-* Theme
-* Layout content
-* Overlay configuration

-without requiring application updates.

-⸻

 Overlay Architecture

-Overlay blocks are extracted from the main feed and rendered above the application layer.
+Overlay components are rendered outside the primary FlashList and mounted as a dedicated screen-level layer.

 Benefits:

 * Full screen campaign effects
-* No interference with scrolling
+* No scroll interruption
 * No interaction blocking

 pointerEvents="none"

-ensures users can continue interacting with the application while overlays are visible.
+ensures all underlying UI remains interactive.

 ⸻